Fantasy football (gridiron): Draft

-Whether live or auto, the vast majority of fantasy football drafts take place online, but some leagues hold in-person drafts in which selections are made on computers or physical draft boards.
+Regardless of format, the vast majority of fantasy football drafts take place online, but some leagues hold in-person drafts in which selections are made on computers or physical draft boards.

 A variety of strategies may be employed by owners when making their selections.
 Fantasy football websites routinely release projections for the number of points each player will score during an upcoming season.
 The concept of value-based drafting entails comparing the projected fantasy point value for a given player and comparing this value to those of other players at his position.
 A player with a high value and a low average draft position (ADP) (Note: Average draft position refers to the average pick with which a given player is selected across all drafts held on a fantasy football website, such as NFL.com.) is likely to be undervalued by fantasy owners; the concept of value-based drafting is designed to find such players.
 Some positions are considered more valuable than others, with running backs, wide receivers, and quarterbacks often selected in early rounds and team defenses and kickers almost always selected in late rounds.
 The type of league may also influence draft strategy.
 In leagues with points per reception (PPR) scoring, running backs who often catch passes are considered more valuable than they would be in a league with standard scoring.